justinchoi001/operations-qa/documentation/Installing Watir.md

 ```

 ##Installing Browser Drivers
+For Chrome and Firefox, the drivers should already be installed.
+You can always write tests that use specific browsers, but you may not be able to open certain browsers, depending on your OS (IE and Safari are proprietary browsers).
+If you need any help installing drivers for other browsers (e.g. Chromium, Opera, etc.), you can look visit this [quick setup guide](https://github.com/watir/watir/wiki/Quick-Start) and choose your OS to properly install the right drivers.

 ##Success
 If everything was installed properly, you've completed this guide and should be ready to start writing test scripts.
 Congratulations, buddy.